onestardao/WFGY/TensionUniverse/BlackHole/Q104_inequality_dynamics.md

 * N_level: N2

   * A narrative framing inequality as tension between feasible inclusive configurations and observed distributions under constraints is explicit.
-  * Counterfactual worlds (inclusive dynamics and inequality trap) are defined at the level of observables and tension patterns.
+  * Counterfactual worlds, inclusive dynamics and inequality trap, are defined at the level of observables and tension patterns.

+These verification level labels are intended to align with the TU charters listed in the footer, which define what E1 and N2 mean for effective layer encodings and narratives.

 ### 9.2 Next measurable step toward E2

-To move from E1 to E2 for Q104, at least one of the following should be carried out and documented:
+To move from E1 to E2 for Q104, at least one of the following should be carried out and documented.

-1. **Prototype implementation of `E_ineq` on real data**
+1. Prototype implementation of `E_ineq` on real data

    * Choose a concrete encoding `e` in `E_ineq` with explicit baselines and weights.
    * Compute `Tension_ineq(m)` for a cross-country panel and publish: